 Dehue, Prof. Trudy

-Trudy Dehue (1951) gained a HBO (higher professional education) degree and worked in the field of child and youth psychiatry for some time until she went on to study Psychology and Philosophy at university.
+Trudy Dehue (1951) was a Professor of Theory and History at the UG.
+She gained a HBO (higher professional education) degree and worked in the field of child and youth psychiatry for some time until she went on to study Psychology and Philosophy at university.
 In 1990 she gained her PhD cum laude with a thesis on historical changes in the meaning of the concept of ‘science’.
-Her most recent, highly controversial publication is entitled De depressie-epidemie.
+She published De depressie-epidemie.
 Over de plicht het lot in eigen hand te nemen [The depression epidemic.
 On the duty to control your own destiny].
 In this book, Dehue studies the changing meaning of the notion of ‘depression’ and its individual as well as social consequences.
-Dehue is leading a successful research group in the fields of science theory and science history on Psychology.
-Her research focuses in particular on the ‘makeable psyche’, legal versus illegal drugs and how the distinction is made, the history and assumptions of research methods, and the changing meaning of concepts such as ‘research’, ‘objectivity’ and ‘evidence-based’.
+In her research Dehue focused in particular on the ‘makeable psyche’, legal versus illegal drugs and how the distinction is made, the history and assumptions of research methods, and the changing meaning of concepts such as ‘research’, ‘objectivity’ and ‘evidence-based’.

 Previously in the news